adhfarmujtaba/pixocloud/README.md

 PixoCloud, the "Image Management System" built with JSP technology, offers an accessible and organized solution for users to store and manage their images.
 Users can access their image collection from any location with an internet connection, making it a versatile choice for individuals seeking to keep their images well-organized and readily accessible online.
 The robust authentication, secure database storage, data encryption, and user privacy features ensure that user data remains confidential and protected.

 The project is designed with the potential for further enhancements, such as image tagging, sharing, and advanced searching capabilities, to provide an even richer user experience.
+The addition of loading spinners, shimmer effects, profile editing, and mobile responsiveness adds modern elements and usability to the application.